-As an example, the Companion Award eVoucher for a Calgary-Dubai return flight will save a member 58,500 Avios.
-The same redemption without an eVoucher would've cost the member and their flying partner 117,000 Avios.
+As an example, the Companion Award eVoucher for a Toronto-Amman one way flight will save a member 23,000 Avios.
+The same redemption without an eVoucher would’ve cost the member and their flying partner 46,000 Avios.
 They still need to pay the taxes and charges for both.
-For the same period, February 2018, the cash value of the airfare for both travelers costs $2,178.

 This brings up the issue of high taxes and fees that handicaps Canadian travelers.

 The RBC British Airways companion ticket 3 main constraints you need to know about